 - thin noodles (a handful)

-- Boil the chicken thighs in a pot with 4 cups water until cooked, take them out of the pot, transfer into a bowl with cold water.
+- Once completely cooked, turn the heat off and take them out of the pot, transfer them into a bowl with cold water.
 Save the broth.
 This step takes around 40 minutes.

-- Transfer the meat back into the pot with the broth and add in the onion, carrot, potato, mint, noodles, bell pepper.
-Add salt!
-I usually add 1/2 tsp salt and then taste some more if needed.
-Cook for 10-15 minutes until the potatoes are done.
+- Turn the heat off, transfer the meat back into the pot with the broth and add in the onion, carrot, potato, mint, noodles, and bell pepper.
+Add salt and a little bit of lemon juice.
+I usually add 1/3 tsp salt and then taste some more if needed.
+Cook for 20 minutes until the potatoes are done.
 Have a taste, add black pepper and more salt if needed.

 - Take off heat and top with parsley.
 Mix in and serve immediately, enjoy!
 You can store this soup in the fridge for 3-5 days.

 Amount Per Serving: Calories: 282Total Fat: 10gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 83mgSodium: 276mgCarbohydrates: 32gFiber: 3gSugar: 7gProtein: 19g